- Search The Registry

 - Teacher’s Forum

 *The birth of Emily Goodridge Grey is celebrated on this date in 1833.
 She was a Black homemaker, writer, and abolitionist sympathizer.

 Many sources, however, note that the complex racial dynamics of the time meant that some Black settlers did not have the luxury of being quite as vocal as their white allies about their abolitionist sentiment.
-The Greys, like many other entrepreneurs in early St. Anthony and Minneapolis, had to rely on business from pro-slavery clients, including many slave-owning visitors from southern states.
+Like many other entrepreneurs in early St. Anthony and Minneapolis, the Greys had to rely on business from pro-slavery clients, including many slave-owning visitors from southern states.
 Grey worked as a seamstress, sewing clothing, mats, and rugs.
-She was instrumental in assisting a slave woman Eliza Winston get legal consent to become free while in Minnesota in 1860 in his court.
+She was instrumental in assisting a slave woman Eliza Winston get legal consent to become free in Minnesota in 1860 in his court.
 Grey was active in the Minnesota Territorial Pioneers and the First Congregational Church.
 Her published memories are in the manuscripts of the Minnesota Historical Society.
 Emily Goodridge Grey died on January 16, 1916.